-Marketing is full of the “shiny new thing” syndrome: companies wholeheartedly embracing the latest tech-enabled idea for driving eyeballs, clicks, and sales even before those new methods have been fully tested and proved to work better than alternatives.
+Marketing is full of the “shiny new thing” syndrome: companies wholeheartedly embracing the latest tech-enabled idea for driving eyeballs, clicks, and sales even before those new methods have been fully tested and proven to work better than alternatives.

 We saw it with banner ads in the 2000s and the pivot to video in the 2010s and we’re in the middle of seeing it with the growing influencer economy of the 2020s.